Ahh, nothing quite a long road trip. One lasting several days, weeks, or possibly even months! These 37 best road trip tips cover -

 A plan is nothing but planning is everything

-The more time you invest in the planning stage, the more familiar you’re going to be with your route, including the various attractions along it – and alternatives to them.
+The more time you invest in the planning stage, the more familiar you'll be with your route, including the various attractions and alternatives to them.

-Then, once you hit the road, you can make up your mind and be more spontaneous with your choices.
+Then, once you hit the road, you can decide and be more spontaneous with your choices.

 5. Don't book motels in advance (usually)

 In other words, stay flexible.
 That goes hand in hand with the spontaneity we just mentioned.

 Now, there's a reason for me to qualify this with "usually."